IECC Duct Testing

 Anonymous

-• I just wanted to send this message to all you and say GREAT JOB!
+I just wanted to send this message to all you and say GREAT JOB!
 We had a rough inspection today and passed for the Woodward Ave. house.
-The inspector told us "if every house I inspected looked like this one I would be out a job".
+The inspector told us “if every house I inspected looked like this one I would be out a job”.
+I just wanted to pass on the great news.
+Dupage county is more difficult to work in but you guys did an awesome job.
+Thanks.

 Anonymous Builder

-• We were so impressed with the amount of information the Priority Energy technicians gave us during our ENERGY AUDIT.
+We were so impressed with the amount of information the Priority Energy technicians gave us during our ENERGY AUDIT.
 If you are buying a house, I would strongly recommend having them do an energy audit on it, in addition to your usual home inspection.
+We had a strange smell in the basement and their crew took the time to pinpoint a leak in a ventilation pipe that was inside the wall.
+How would we have known?
+Thanks Priority Energy!

 P.I.